yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

       style), and other (specify).

    -  Implementation experience: any useful information the implementers want to share with the community.

    -  Contact information: ideally a person's name and email address, but possibly just a URL or mailing list.

+   - The date when information about this particular implementation was last updated.

    In addition, this section can contain information about the interoperability of any or all of the implementations, including